Hey, Believer: You Are a Bridge Builder

 Copyright © 2012 - 2017 by Dare2Share Ministries.

-Use this acronym as a road map in sharing your faith!
-Most importantly, be led by the Holy Spirit.
+Use this acronym as a road map in sharing your faith, but most importantly, be led by the Holy Spirit.
 There is no one size fits all when it comes to being a witness.

 Now that you understand the basics of personal evangelism, ask the Holy Spirit to help you as you witness to the Lord Jesus Christ in both your words and actions!